 \section{Experiments}

-In this section, we conduct experimental evaluations on GPM, with a focus on examining the power of distinguishing attacks gained by attackers with knowledge of the secret dimension $\mathbf{w}$ described in Section~\ref{sec:da}.
+In this section, we conduct experimental evaluations on GPM, with a focus on examining the power of distinguishing attacks gained by the BPA with knowledge of the backdoor key $\mathbf{w}$, as described in Section~\ref{sec:da}.
 All experiments were conducted on a computing node equipped with an NVIDIA A40 with 48GB VRAM, which shares 2 AMD EPYC 7272 12-Core CPUs and 512 GB RAM with 7 other computing nodes of the same hardware configuration.
 Unless specified otherwise, all experiments were repeated 100 times.
 The open-source code and raw experiment logs are available at \url{https://github.com/jvhs0706/GPM}.